 The financial position of the school over the medium and long term while ok at the moment is a point of risk.
-As costs associated with the running with the school continue to rise in most budget lines and income streams do not keep pace with these rises it is inevitable that in due course that the quality of the offer is at some point significantly compromised.
+As school expenses continue to rise across most budget areas while income streams fail to keep pace, it is inevitable that the quality of the school's offerings will eventually be significantly affected.
 This may then have an effect on student recruitment which is currently strong and therefore on available funds for future operational costs.
 We are currently a going concern but that is very much in the hands of central government funding as to whether we remain that way.